temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ## Create an Activity

-You use Activities in your Temporal Applications to handle non-deterministic code that could result in unexpected results or errors.
-You'll use Activities to call external APIs, connect to databases, and do the majority of the work in your application.
+You use Activities in your Temporal Applications to execute non-deterministic code or perform operations that may fail.

-For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string, appends it to "Hello," and returns the new string to the Workflow.
+For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string as input and uses it to create a new string as output, which is then returned to the Workflow.
 This will let you see how Workflows and Activities work together without building something complicated.

 With the Temporal Go SDK, you define Activities similarly to how you define Workflows: using a regular exportable Go function.